 2. Are personnel rolling/stretching their shoulders and neck after the middle of the workday?

 3. Does fatigue/pain go away or diminish after the workday is over?

 4. Does fatigue/pain disappear during the weekend and start again during the first workday?

 5. Are personnel talking about fatigue/pain or other health problems; are they frequently absent?

-Do you have a story to share?
+6. Have personnel sought surgical treatment for musculoskeletal disorders?Do you have a story to share?
 Risk Management is always looking for contributors to provide ground, aviation, driving (both private motor vehicle and motorcycle) and off-duty safety articles.
 Don't worry if you've never written an article for publication.
 Just write about what you know and our editorial staff will take care of the rest.
 Your story might just save another Soldier's life.
 To learn more, visit https://safety.army.mil/MEDIA/Risk-Management-Magazine.